 Also spelled dhal or dail or daal is a side dish made of yellow split peas that are cooked with spices and becomes a lovely shade of yellow.
 The basic dal is just the lentils and turmeric, but many additions can be added like, jalapeño, onion, and other spices.

 I’ve mentioned before that my favorite cuisine to make (and eat) is Indian.
 Growing my collection of Indian recipes, like Indian spiced peas that I made last week (and you can see in the picture below), along with my most popular recipe, chicken tikka masala and sweet potato samosas with mango chutney.
 There are many more and you can find them all here, almost a whole menu worth.

 How to make Indian Dal?

 It could not be easier that result in really flavorful results.
-While the lentils simmer in water, cumin, mustard seeds, red chilis and bay leaves, ginger, jalapeno and red chili powder are cooked in butter.
-Tomatoes, Indian spices and the lentils are added and simmered until the dal is cooked.
+While the lentils simmer in water with turmeric and bay leaves, cumin, mustard seeds, red chilis and bay leaves.
+Ginger, garlic, tomatoes and spices are cooked alongside the lentils then added when they are done.

 One important thing that you cannot forget when enjoying Indian food is he naan bread, because mopping up all the deliciousness is the best part.